Health Library

 Causes of Cyanosis

 Central cyanosis occurs because blood changes color based on the presence (or absence) of oxygen.
-Red blood is oxygen rich, but blood with decreased oxygen turns blue or purple.
+Red blood is oxygen rich, but blood with less oxygen turns blue or purple.
 Red blood flowing through the tiny vessels in the skin produces a healthy red-pink color.
 Blue blood is oxygen poor and causes a bluish-purple tint to the skin.

 Conditions That Cause Cyanosis

 Cyanosis is usually caused by abnormalities of the heart, the lungs or the blood.
 Under normal conditions, after receiving oxygen from the lungs, red (oxygen rich) blood is delivered from the heart to the rest of the body.
-When it returns to the heart, the blue (oxygen poor) blood is shipped to the lungs to collect more oxygen.
+When it returns to the heart, the blue (oxygen poor) blood is directed to the lungs to collect more oxygen.

 Abnormalities in the lungs can prevent oxygen from entering the blood, which can lead to cyanosis.
 Some examples of lung abnormalities that can lead to cyanosis include:

-• Primary lung disease (asthma, pneumonia, bronchiolitis, etc.)
+• Primary lung disease (asthma, pneumonia, bronchiolitis)

 Questions and Answers